robyftp/Tree/README.md

-## What do you call a careful wolf?
-Aware wolf.
+## Whoever invented the knock-knock joke should get a no bell prize.